 Pedal Power ACT budget submission

 Pedal Power ACT makes an ACT Budget submission every year.
 Their recommendations are a good reference.
+It recommended:

 - increasing, over four years, maintenance to $53 million

 - capital works of $110 million.